h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_2_Quiz.md

 7. Explain how the coefficients $\theta_1 = 1.1$ and $\theta_2 = 2.2$ can be interpreted in this medical context.
 8. Conceptually, how would increasing and decreasing the learning rate affect the training process?

+#### Solution Approaches
+This problem can be tackled using multiple approaches:

-For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 5: Logistic Regression for Tumor Classification](L5_2_5_explanation.md).
+For a detailed standard explanation, see [Question 5: Logistic Regression for Tumor Classification](L5_2_5_explanation.md).

+For an alternative approach that was used in our class lectures, see [Alternative Solution: Class-based Approach](L5_2_5_explanation_alternative.md).

+While both solutions address the same core concepts, they may differ in some numerical calculations or specific methodologies.
+The fundamental principles of logistic regression and gradient descent remain consistent across both approaches.